-Future Tense (2017), a 16-page diary, is a project in the form of a newspaper that brings together 50 oracles from various political opinions and ethnicities who consulted sand, lead, tarot cards, coffee grounds, blank sheets of A4 paper, dreams, water, clairvoyance, astrology, pendulums and horoscopes in order to reveal the point that Turkey has reached in news casting.
+Future Tense (2017), a 16-page diary, is a project in the form of a newspaper that brings together 50 oracles by people from various political opinions and ethnicities who consulted sand, lead, tarot cards, coffee grounds, blank sheets of A4 paper, dreams, water, clairvoyance, astrology, pendulums and horoscopes in order to reveal the point that Turkey has reached in news casting.
 The 2016 coup d’etat led to the closure of many news sources and the incarceration of writers and journalists.
-Following the growing censorship and moving away from the rule of law, the number of fortunetellers and astrologers is steadily increasing.
-Astrologers and diviners now have a position of greater authority¾invited to newscasts and being positioned as figures of authority.
-They are most likely the least affected by oppression and censorship.
+Following the growing censorship and shift away from the rule of law, the number of fortunetellers and astrologers is steadily increasing.
+Now invited to newscasts as figures of authority, they have become the least likely to be affected by oppression and censorship.
 The fortune tellers have become more politically engaged, warning of bombs while looking at the stars, providing dates for a possible rebellion based on Mars’ position.
 As populism, a lack of empathy and discrimination reached new extremes both in the world and in Turkey.
 Future Tense challenges our information habits by mixing propaganda, news and clairvoyance.